Is Rice Water Good for Plants? 4 Things To Know

 • Iron

-You will need to send your rice water sample to a laboratory to determine the actual levels of these nutrients in rice water.
+You would need to send your rice water sample to a laboratory to determine the actual levels of these nutrients in rice water.
 Of course, that will be costly and impractical.

 With that in mind, it is best to treat rice water as a nutritional supplement and not as a complete alternative to fertilizer for plants with specific nutritional requirements, especially during the growing season.

-3. Some Asian Parents Feed Their Babies Rice Water
+3. Some Parents Feed It to Their Babies

-Before arsenic poisoning from rice grains and rice-based products like cereals became a global issue, many Asian parents, especially in Southeast Asia, used to feed their babies rice water.
+Before arsenic poisoning from rice grains and rice-based products like cereals became a global issue, many parents used to feed their babies rice water.
+It is considered by many parents to be a suitable first food or drink for babies as it is easy to digest and contains essential compounds.

-Although there isn’t enough research to prove these claims, the benefits of feeding rice water to babies can be attributed to the liquid’s nutritional contents – the same reason gardeners use rice water on their plants.
+Although there is little research into these claims, the benefits of feeding rice water to babies can be attributed to the liquid’s nutritional contents – the same reason gardeners use rice water on their plants.

 It is important to note that rice water used for feeding babies is prepared from cooking rice.
 Rice water from rinsing or soaking is unsafe for babies due to the high risk of microbial infection.